Superfans and Microtribes — How Brands Can Harness Passionate Consumers to Drive Growth

 Whether selling sneakers or streaming services, marketers need a tribal strategy.
-The article outlines how brands can harness passionate communities of consumers to drive growth.
+This article outlines how brands can harness passionate communities of consumers to drive growth.

 The keenly awaited prequel to Game of Thrones is out and fans are in rapture.
 But how much of that joy stems from the quality of the new show, and how much from viewers being able to bond with one another over their favorite franchise again?
 I would argue that much of it comes from the latter–they’re energized because their “microtribe” has been reunited.